 3. Align to your enterprise strategy

 Every healthcare organization has the fundamental principles they stand on.
 Often times they look something like; quality and safety, access and throughput, labor optimization and productivity, supply chain and resource optimization, patient engagement and experience, and population health.
 Task the working group to think about how RTLS can bring these pillars to life more so than they already are today.
 Categorizing each of your RTLS initiatives and use cases into the strategic bucket to which it improves/identifies with makes it easy to clearly report on ROI to hospital executives.
-For example, staff duress/panic alerting, infection control, and hand-hygiene compliance ties back to quality and safety, while patient flow applications, asset loss prevention, temperature monitoring, automatic patient check in and queuing fall into different categories.
-Quantifying each initiative into a value bucket such as a cost avoidance, an increase in productivity, etc. will help justify the value of the program on a regular basis.
+For example, staff duress/panic alerting, infection control, and hand-hygiene compliance ties back to quality and safety, while patient flow applications, asset loss prevention, temperature monitoring, automatic patient check-in and queuing fall into different categories.
+Quantifying each initiative into a value bucket such as cost avoidance, an increase in productivity, etc. will help justify the value of the program on a regular basis.

 4. Get buy-in by proving the value to patients, staff and family members first

 Sometimes, staff, patients, and family members can get the wrong idea about RTLS.
 They may not fully understand the benefits but instead feel their privacy is being invaded by “big brother”.
 To this end, it is important to thoroughly explain how RTLS will be used to improve day-to-day hospital operations, as well as enhance the protection of staff and patients.
 In addition, you should alleviate any concerns they may have about the safety of the technology used in tags and badges (your RTLS provider should have documentation you can easily share).
-We have often times seen that when others have witnessed the benefits of RTLS (such as quick assistance from the press of a staff badge, infection/contamination control, or a smoother patient experience) RTLS becomes a “pull” for additional applications of this technology in other areas of the hospital.
-In one facility utilizing RTLS, patient tags are optional, but once its uses are explained, most don’t oppose.
+We have oftentimes seen that when others have witnessed the benefits of RTLS (such as quick assistance from the press of a staff badge, infection/contamination control, or a smoother patient experience) RTLS becomes a “pull” for additional applications of this technology in other areas of the hospital.
+In one facility utilizing RTLS, patient tags are optional, but once its uses are explained, most don’t oppose it.

 5. Test with small roll-outs before implementing on a broader scale

 As with anything in life, you can’t possibly prepare for everything.
 No matter how thoroughly you’ve planned, there will likely be a bump or two in the road.
-Before launching a huge roll out, choose smaller departments or scale down your implementation to comprehensively test the process.
+Before launching a huge roll-out, choose smaller departments or scale down your implementation to comprehensively test the process.
 Once everyone is confident that you are getting the most value from the implementation, spend your resources to roll out the program fully.